Boris Johnson faces two-day grilling at Covid inquiry over handling of pandemic

 Boris Johnson faces two days of questioning over his handling of the pandemic, as he appears before the UK Covid-19 Inquiry this week.

-The former prime minister is expected to admit his government made mistakes in its Covid response, but its decisions ultimately saved lives.
+The former prime minister is expected to admit his government made mistakes in its response to the virus but argue that its decisions ultimately saved lives.

-Mr Johnson will also say that he followed the advice of scientists and did not lock down the country more quickly because herd immunity was initially favoured, the Telegraph reported.
+Mr Johnson will also insist that he followed the advice of scientists and did not lock down the country more quickly because herd immunity was initially favoured, the Telegraph reported.

 His style of government at the height of the crisis has been sharply criticised by former colleagues, not least his ex-chief adviser turned nemesis Dominic Cummings.